KristinaEngland/design-system/components/navigation-bar.md

 ## Accessibility and Usability

 - Navigation components should have clearly defined Navigation landmarks behind the scenes.
 The Sub navigation should thus have a clear landmark name to delinate it from the main navigation of the site, such as "Section Pages" or "In this Section."
+- Use the “active” state to show users which page they are currently on in the side nav.